Benefits of agroforestry on regional scale

 Our solutions for regional water managers, hydrologists and environmental planners

-Regen Farmer as a vertical agroforestry expert and technology provider combines our knowledge of best practice agroforestry adoption strategies, technical expertise on agroforestry and scalable technology into one coherent solution for regional water management planners and hydrologists.
+Regen Farmer is a vertical agroforestry expert and technology provider.
+We combine our knowledge of best practice agroforestry adoption strategies, technical expertise on agroforestry and scalable GIS-based technologies into one coherent solution for regional water management planners and hydrologists.
 Our technology and vertical solution makes it easy for regional planners to assess effects of agroforestry implementation scenarios and integrate it into their existing workflow for fast delivery on projects.

 Flexible and scalable agroforestry implementation scenario modelling